-Peter Christie is an award-winning author of several books, including popular science books about climate change, wildlife and animal behaviour.
+Peter Christie is an award-winning author of several books, including popular science books about conservation, climate change, wildlife and animal behaviour.
 His books for kids and young adults have been translated into Chinese and Korean.

 The Curse of Akkad: Climate Upheavals that Rocked Human History –

 "While many wonder how today's warming climate will affect our future, The Curse of Akkad explores capricious climate shifts of the past.
 From an ice age that gave humans an evolutionary leg up to an El Nino that frustrated the battle plans of Hitler, author Peter Christie shows that the prevailing weather of a place is not simply a backdrop to important events, but often a critical player.
 The Curse of Akkad is an acclaimed writer's exciting and enlightening look at climate's frequent place at the helm of human history." – Annick Press, Toronto (2008) 160 pp.

 RACER: Rapid Assessment of Circum-Arctic Ecosystem Resilience Handbook – Co-authored with Martin Sommerkorn – "RACER ... locates sources of ecological strength and durability in today’s arctic ecosystems - ecosystem resilience - and looks ahead to whether these wellsprings of resilience will persist in a climate-altered future."
 This handbook (Christie & Sommerkorn, 2012) has been cited by the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report, the Arctic Biodiversity Assessment 2013, and the Arctic Council.– WWFGlobal Arctic Programme, Ottawa (2012) 72 pp.